-Financial exploitation is using a senior’s finances for personal gain.
-Acts of theft, such as stealing someone’s social security, money, or possessions, as well as acts of coercion, such as changing the beneficiary on a person’s will or assuming power of attorney, are instances of financial exploitation.
+Financial exploitation is the use of an elderly person’s funds for personal gain.
+Financial exploitation includes acts of theft, such as stealing someone’s social security, money, or possessions, as well as acts of coercion, such as changing the beneficiary on a person’s will or assuming power of attorney.

 Sexual abuse is unwanted sexual contact or exposure that the senior citizen has not consented to.
 This can be perpetrated by caregivers, family members, facility staff, other patients, and home health staff.
 Signs of sexual abuse are:

 - Emergence of a new sexually transmitted disease

 - Pelvic Injury